slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'The obstacle is the way.'*

 <!--

+> *'A person often meets his destiny on the road he took to avoid it.' -- Jean de La Fontaine*

+> *'It happens to everyone as they grow up.
+You find out who you are and what you want, and then you realize that people you've known forever don't see things the way you do.
+So you keep the wonderful memories, but find yourself moving on.' -- Nicholas Sparks*

+> *'Life is either a daring adventure or nothing at all.' -- Helen Keller*

+> *'A person often meets his destiny on the road he took to avoid it.' -- Jean de La Fontaine*

 The perpetual chase for more is not the path that leads to more freedom and happiness.

 Best Effort + Surrender = DESTINY

 The biggest set back I see around me is limiting beliefs.
 I see a lot of people telling themselves old stories that keep them stuck in patterns that aren’t serving them.
 I really enjoy sharing my experiences to show others what is possible.
 I think the biggest compliment I can ever receive is that I inspired someone, if I’ve done that for even one person, my job is complete.
 Nothing I’ve done in my career is out of reach to the average person, you’ve just got to believe.

-> *'A person often meets his destiny on the road he took to avoid it.' -- Jean de La Fontaine*

 > *'Everyone tells you what to do and what’s good for you.
 They don’t want you to find your own answers.
 They want you to believe theirs.' -- Dan Millman*